We explain how the CITES Law will affect guitarists. Could this mean guitars with Rosewood may become a thing of the past? UPDATE SEPTEMBER '19

 In response to the crackdown on rosewood, Fender have announced that they will stop using rosewood and other regulated woods on all their Mexican-made and American Elite guitars and basses from July/August 2017.
 American Elite has now been discontinued - you can now shop the new and improved American Ultra Range.

 The Mexican fender guitars will now use the Pau Ferro tonewood that is very similar to the likes of rosewood.
 It was even used on the Stevie Ray Vaughan signature Strat – so you know it’s good!

 Pau Ferro has been described as having a tonal quality firmly in the middle of Mahogany and Rosewood.
 It looks stunning thanks to rich caramel colours with black-purple lines and straight grain and is a beautiful substitute that we can’t wait to see on a Fender!

-Fender American Elite using Ebony fretboards
+Fender American Elite (replaced by American Ultra) using Ebony fretboards

 The range of Fender American Elite guitars and basses will now use Ebony for their fretboards.
 Ebony has long been considered a premium tonewood thanks to its rich warm tones, great bass response and smooth feel.
 We’re excited to see how these new guitars look and feel.